h4rvey-g/ob-Notes/USMLE/Blood/Acute intermittent porphyria.md

 	- Autonomic dysfunction: tachycardia, hypertension
 	- Psychiatric abnormalities: hallucinations, disorientation, anxiety, insomnia
 	- Red-purple urine
-		- Due to the accumulation of porphyrins and/or bilirubin in urine.
+		- <span style="background:rgba(240, 200, 0, 0.2)">Due to the accumulation of porphyrins and/or bilirubin in urine.</span>
 		- Porphyria is from the Greek “porphyros,” meaning purple.
 Urine may also show discoloration after prolonged exposure to sunlight.

 >[!Mnemonic]